 Radical change in forest management has a long history.
 An English author, Arthur Standish, wrote about agricultural methods and policy.
 He published in 1610 an essay that became personally approved by King James I, about the state of England's forests and their over-exploitation for building ships, houses and for conversion to charcoal for smelting metals.
 Standish advocated the planting of 240,000 acres (97,000 hectares) in the hope that, "...there may be as much timber raised as will maintain the kingdome for all uses for ever ..."
-Foresters of England and the rest of the United Kingdom are still working hard to fulfill and enlarge this aim, with much wider areas of regeneration, reforestation, afforestation, plantation ...
+Foresters of England and the rest of the United Kingdom are still working hard following on from this scheme, with much wider areas of regeneration, reforestation, afforestation, plantation . . .